eda-ricercatore/admin-notes/skill-set/domain-specific/higher-end-roles/eda-ai-ml.md

-Sets of skills for recommender systems
+Sets of skills for recommender systems, recommendation systems (or, recommendation platforms/engines):
++ skill set:
+	- Experience in Recommendation Systems, Personalization, Search, or Computational Advertising
+	- Experience using Deep Learning, Bandits, Probabilistic Graphical Models, or Reinforcement Learning in real applications